I have tried a lot of things to fix my WMI. What else can I try to avoid reinstalling Windows?

 3. Then do the resynchronization: winmgmt /resyncperf

-The reload performance counters option
+Reload performance counters

-The rebuild performance counters option
+Rebuild performance counters

 net stop winmgmt